College of the Holy Cross: College Archives

-The Rehm Library, dedicated in September 2001, is housed within Smith Hall.
-It serves as the primary public space for the Center for Religion, Ethics, and Culture and other departments with offices within Smith Hall.
-Rehm Library provides space for hospitality, Center-sponsored lectures and events, quiet space for reading and reflection, and enhanced library resources on religion and spirituality.
-While not a library in the traditional sense, the shelves of Rehm Library house a non-circulating collection of primary texts from an array of religious traditions.
-It was named in honor of alumnus Jack Rehm '54 and his family.

 Environmental sustainability

-In 2007, citing the college's commitment to Jesuit values, President Michael C. McFarland, S.J. signed the American College and University Presidents Climate Commitment.
+In 2007, citing the college's commitment to Jesuit values, President Michael C. McFarland signed the American College and University Presidents Climate Commitment.
 The college's plan required the institution to reduce its carbon emissions by 20% before 2015.
 As an ultimate goal, Holy Cross aims to be carbon neutral by 2040.
 Holy Cross has taken numerous steps toward environmental sustainability, which has led to the reduction of the institution's carbon emissions by 46.8 percent between 2007 and 2017 according to the latest data.

-In keeping with sustainability efforts, Holy Cross has enacted multiple initiatives to reduce waste and pollution.
 The college entered a contract with Zipcar to operate four cars to reduce the need for individually owned cars on campus.
 Weather permitting, public safety officers operate battery powered cars and bicycles.
 Additionally, Kimball dining hall, the main dining hall of the college, went trayless in 2009.
-Approximately 25 to 50 percent less food is wasted, and up to a half gallon of water is saved per tray not washed, saving 900 gallons of water a day.
-Holy Cross provides all students with a reusable drink container at the beginning of each academic year.

 Academics

+Holy Cross is noted for its departments in political science, economics, chemistry, classics, and literature.
+Programs in sociology, psychology, and mathematics are also popular among students, as are concentrations in philosophy and religious studies which relate to Jesuit focuses.